Heating Repair

 Call South Shore Mechanical ASAP if you notice:

-- Carbon monoxide alarm activation.
-This deadly, odorless gas can result from cracked heat exchangers or improper combustion, requiring immediate system shutdown and professional inspection before restarting.
+• Carbon monoxide alarm activation.
+This deadly, odorless gas can result from cracked heat exchangers or improper combustion, necessitating an immediate system shutdown and a professional inspection before restarting.

-- Loud banging, screeching, or grinding noises.
-These sounds often signal mechanical failures about to occur.
+• Loud banging, screeching, or grinding noises.
+These sounds often signal that a mechanical failure is imminent.
 Continuing operation can transform a repairable issue into a complete system breakdown.

-- Complete loss of heat in freezing conditions.
-When outdoor temperatures drop below freezing, losing heat puts your pipes at risk of freezing and bursting, potentially causing catastrophic water damage.
+• Complete loss of heat in freezing conditions.
+When outdoor temperatures drop below freezing, heat loss can put your pipes at risk of freezing and bursting, potentially causing catastrophic water damage.

 If you're experiencing any of these situations, shut down your heating system at the main switch or breaker and call us immediately.
 Our emergency technicians will walk you through safety steps while we make our way to your property.